-This course provides a theoretical basis for family nursing care.
-Content includes family as a primary group and family dynamics in light of situational and developmental events.
+This course provides a theoretical basis for nursing of culturally diverse families throughout the life span.
+Content includes family as a social system and explores theories related to family structure and functioning as well as families with psychosocial problems.
 Consideration is given to the role of the nurse in family health care.
-(Prereq.: 311, 350.
-To be taken prior to or concurrently with 423)
+(Prereq.: 350.
+To be taken prior to or concurrently with 423.)